utexas-bwi/bwi_common/README.md

 python3.7 -m pip install numpy pandas
 ```

 **Note**: ROS requires python 2.7 version.
-Please make sure to install pytorch and gpytorch in a seperate python 3.6+ environment.
+Please make sure to install pytorch and gpytorch in a separate python 3.6+ environment.

-- Make sure to compile original bwi repo before clone this repo.
+- Make sure to compile the original bwi repo before cloning this repo.
 - Clone this repo:

 ```bash